Jpbubba/interferometer-reflectivity-sequences/README.md

 # interferometer-reflectivity-sequences
-Sequences of LFF detection intervals and general intensity dropout intervals for 21x21 interferometer mirror reflectivity space derived from experimental intensity time series, indented for statistical and ordinal analysis.
+Sequences of LFF detection intervals and general intensity dropout intervals for 21x21 interferometer mirror reflectivity space derived from experimental intensity time series.
+This data is indented for statistical and ordinal analysis, but can be used for numerous other data analysis/comparison applications where long inter-spike-interval sequences are needed.